yuyudhan/node-coordinate-geometry/README.md

 # Coordinate geometry for Node & JS applications
 Set of commonly required functions and functionalities relating to 2d geometry.

+## Still under development
+This module is going to contain common and uncommon functions and functionalities required in coordinate geometry, specifically for NodeJS and front-end javascript applications.

+#### Contributions
+The repository is in its very nascent stage and open for contribution.

+#### Upcoming features are
+1. Common functions and utilities in 2d geometry
+2. Support for polar (Radial) coordinates.

 ## Installation
 ```sh
 npm i node-coordinate-geometry --save